dwudeputy/notes/notes/alias-cmds.md

-# Alias commands
+# Commands at Deputy

+## The alias commands

-This note is corresponding for generate certain alias for `.zshrc` file to run, so developers like me who doesn't need to manually type the commands one by one
+- This part is corresponding for generate certain alias for `.zshrc` file to run, so developers like me who doesn't need to manually type the commands one by one

-The common comamnds:
+The common alias comamnds:

 ```bash
 # commons